Time for change

 As physical educators, how can we leave physical education in a better place than we found it?
 What is going to be our legacy?

-The content within this resource package has been designed to work alongside existing sport/activity schemes of work and each unit, comprising of 9 lessons, and can be delivered in the order the teacher decides best work with the practical activity.
+The resources have been designed to work alongside existing sport/activity schemes of work and each unit, comprising of 6 lessons, can be delivered in the order the teacher decides best work with the practical activity.

 We really hope this resource supports you in transforming your curriculum offer and ultimately making a bigger difference to more children and young people’s lives.